AlexCC93/readthedocs_test/docs/source/index.rst

-Welcome to the ROS 2 course!
+Welcome to the ROS 2 course
 ===================================

 ROS 2 offers a powerful platform for building, simulating and deploying robotic applications.
 The fundamentals of ROS 2 architecture, communication mechanisms and package management will be studied during this course.